 - Heat oven to 180C/Gas Mark 5

-- Grease base of baking tin with butter
+- Grease base of baking tin well with butter

-- Arrange apples in overlapping pan.
+- Arrange apples in overlapping pattern (see illustration).
 Put plenty in making two tiers.

-- Cover with oastry and trim to fit and press the dges on to the apples.
+- Cover with oastry and trim to fit, pressining the edges down round the apple slices.

 - Bake for 20 - 25 minutes until pastry is golden brown.

-- Leave for a few minutes befie turning uoside down onto large plate.
+- Leave for a at least five minutes before turning uoside down onto large plate.

-- Serve with double cream , creme fraiche or ice cream
+- Serve with double cream, creme fraiche, plain yoghurt or ice cream